keichan34/piglatinja/readme.txt

 Requires at least: 2.7
 Tested up to: 3.7.1
 Stable tag: 0.1
+License: GPLv3
+Donate link: bitcoin://1LctrAL7B3mF2FyjDAyUXftkdwnFhdubXq

-Overrides the current language and translates all messages into Pig Latin.
+Overrides the current language and translates all messages into nonsensical Japanese characters.

 == Description ==